Circle actions and geometric quantisation: Circle actions and homotopy operators

-\begin{prop} The expression $\boldsymbol{J}_X(\boldsymbol\alpha)=\boldsymbol{i}_X\left(\integral{0}{\mathrm{per}(\gamma)}{\boldsymbol{\phi}_t^*\boldsymbol\alpha}{t}\right)$ defines a degree $-1$ derivation on ${S_P}^\bullet(L)$. \end{prop} \textit{Proof:} Propositions \ref{degreeminus} and \ref{pullcommutes} imply that $\boldsymbol{J}_X$ is a derivation, and the degree comes from the fact that $\boldsymbol{i}_X$ has degree $-1$. $\blacksquare$ The equation \ref{homotopy2} implies that $\boldsymbol{J}_X$ satisfies for any $\boldsymbol\alpha\in S_P^k(L)$ if $k\geq 1$, whilst for $k=0$ it becomes since $S^{-1}_P(L)$ is empty and $\boldsymbol{J}_X$ has degree $-1$.
+\begin{prop} The expression $\boldsymbol{J}_X(\boldsymbol\alpha)=\boldsymbol{i}_X\left(\integral{0}{2\pi}{\boldsymbol{\phi_t}^*\boldsymbol\alpha}{t}\right)$ defines a degree $-1$ derivation on ${S_P}^\bullet(L)$. \end{prop} \textit{Proof:} Propositions \ref{degreeminus} and \ref{pullcommutes} imply that $\boldsymbol{J}_X$ is a derivation, and the degree comes from the fact that $\boldsymbol{i}_X$ has degree $-1$. $\blacksquare$ The equation (\ref{homotopy2}) implies that $\boldsymbol{J}_X$ satisfies for any $\boldsymbol\alpha\in S_P^k(L)$ if $k\geq 1$, whilst for $k=0$ it becomes since $S^{-1}_P(L)$ is empty and $\boldsymbol{J}_X$ has degree $-1$.

-\begin{prop} $\ud^\nabla[{Q(\gamma)}^{-1}-1]\boldsymbol\alpha=[{Q(\gamma)}^{-1}-1]\ud^\nabla\boldsymbol\alpha$ for any $\boldsymbol\alpha\in S^k_P(L)$, hence $Q(\gamma)$ is constant along $P$. \end{prop} \textit{Proof:} It is a direct consequence of equation \ref{homotopy}:
+\begin{prop} $\ud^\nabla(({{hol_{\nabla^\omega}(\gamma)}}^{-1}-1)\boldsymbol\alpha)=({{hol_{\nabla^\omega}(\gamma)}}^{-1}-1)\ud^\nabla\boldsymbol\alpha$ for any $\boldsymbol\alpha\in S^k_P(L)$; hence, ${hol_{\nabla^\omega}(\gamma)}$ is constant along $P$. \end{prop} \textit{Proof:} It is a direct consequence of equation (\ref{homotopy}):

-$\blacksquare$ \begin{lem} Let $X$ be the generator of a symplectic $S^1$-action with orbits $\gamma$, then its holonomy can be computed by where $\theta$ is a particular invariant potential $1$-form for $\omega$ in a neighbourhood of $\gamma$. \end{lem} \textit{Proof:} Weinstein's theorem for isotropic embeddings \cite{Wein} asserts that in a neighbourhood $N$ of an orbit $\gamma$ the symplectic form is exact, $\omega=\ud\theta$ ---the potential $1$-form can be chosen invariant by averaging it with respect to the flow of $X$.
-Let $s\in\Gamma(L\big{|}_N)$ be the unitary section given by lemma \ref{unitarypotential} which has $\theta$ as the potential $1$-form for $\nabla$.
+$\blacksquare$ \begin{lem} Let $X$ be the generator of a symplectic $S^1$-action; then, where $\theta$ is a particular invariant potential $1$-form for $\omega$ in a neighbourhood of $\gamma$ and $c\in\mathrm{Hom}(\pi_1(M);U(1))$. \end{lem} \textit{Proof:} Weinstein's theorem for isotropic embeddings \cite{Wein} asserts that in a neighbourhood $N$ of an orbit the symplectic form is exact, $\omega=\ud\theta$ ---the potential $1$-form can be chosen to be invariant by averaging it with respect to the flow of $X$.
+Let $s\in\Gamma(\CC\times N)$ be a unitary section of the trivial bundle given by lemma \ref{flatbundle} which has $\theta$ as the potential $1$-form for the nonflat part of $\nabla^\omega$.

+Cartan's magic formula and the invariance of $\theta$ give: wherefore, near $\gamma$, the action is hamiltonian, and $\theta(X)$ is its hamiltonian function.
+In particular, since $\gamma$ is an integral curve of the hamiltonian flow, $\theta(\dot{\gamma}(t))$ is constant.